 CSR STRATEGY AND ROADMAP | 🚠 HUMAN RIGHTS

-What we achieved 2021
+What we achieved 2021 up to 2021

 - The Human Rights Policy has been completed and released. - Human Rights Due Diligence is in progress for two main operations of the Group, in the regions of Europe and Middle East.